top of page

 Special Dedication

-Mother Elnora Simmons Corbett is the 2024 Recipient of the Eugene Amos Hagin Award for Meritorious Service to this Congregation.
+Mother Ethel Mae Collins is the 2025 Recipient of the Eugene Amos Hagin Award for Meritorious Service to this Congregation.
 This year's Church Anniversary Service is dedicated to her in recognition of her steadfast devotion to Jesus Christ as an Ambassador of the Mount Moriah congregation.

 ABOUT THE PROGRAM ART